Spec 011 — Server-Side Rendering & Hydration¶

 :head :head/article}) ;; route declares which head to use

 reg-head adds a new registry kind :head (per 001 §Registry model).
-The query API surfaces it: (rf/handlers :head) returns id → metadata; tools can enumerate registered heads.
+The query API surfaces it: (rf/registrations :head) returns id → metadata; tools can enumerate registered heads.

 reg-head returns its id argument per the family-wide reg-* return-value convention.